erjosito/azure-networking-lab/README.md

 True                       westeurope  installcustomscript  Succeeded
 </pre>

-**Step 2.** From your jump host ssh session connect to myVnet1-vm1 using the credentials that you specified when deploying the template, and verify that you don’t have connectivity to the VM in vnet2.
-You can open an SSH session from the Linux bash shell in Windows if you have installed the Linux subsystem, or you can use an application such as Putty (https://putty.org).
+**Step 2.** From your jump host ssh session connect to myVnet1-vm1 using the credentials that you specified when deploying the template, and verify that you have connectivity to the second VM in vnet1.

 <pre lang="...">
 lab-user@myVnet1-vm2:~$ <b>ssh 10.1.1.4</b>